GoodTimes Entertainment

 GT Media, Inc. was an American home video company that originated in 1984 under the name of GoodTimes Home Video.
 Though it produced its own titles, the company was well known due to its distribution of media from third parties and classics.
 The founders for the company were the brothers Kenneth, Joseph and Stanley Cayre (often referred to and credited simply as the "Cayre Brothers") of Salsoul Records.
 Its headquarters were in Midtown Manhattan, New York City.
 The company had a distribution facility in Jersey City, New Jersey and a duplication facility in Bayonne, New Jersey, known as GTK Duplicating Co..

-Following the bankruptcy, GoodTimes' parent company was sold to Yoga-focused content company Gaiam in September 2005.
+After the bankruptcy, GoodTimes' parent company was sold to Yoga-focused content company Gaiam in September 2005.

 History

 GoodTimes began with the distribution of copies of public domain titles.
-Though the company also produced and distributed many low-priced fitness videos such as the 29 Minute Workout video series, its most recognized line of products were the series of low-budget traditionally animated films from companies such as Jetlag Productions, Golden Films, and Blye Migicovsky Productions, as well as a selection of the works of Burbank Films Australia.
+Though the company also produced and distributed many low-priced fitness videos such as the 29 Minute Workout video series, its most recognized line of products were the series of low-budget traditionally animated films from companies such as Jetlag Productions, Golden Films, and Blye Migicovsky Productions, as well as a selection of the works of Burbank Animation Studios.
 Many of its home-video titles—such as Aladdin, Beauty and the Beast, Pinocchio, Sinbad, The Little Mermaid, The Three Musketeers and Thumbelina—were named similarly or identically to big-budget animated films from Disney and other major studios (though their plots were sometimes very different), and GoodTimes would often release these films close to the theatrical and/or home video releases of the major film studios.

 This was largely legal, as the stories of the big-budget films were based on fairy tales and classic literature that had long been in the public domain, and the major studios had little room to claim exclusive rights to the stories or the main characters.
 The Walt Disney Company sued GoodTimes in 1993, because the videotape packaging closely resembled Disney's, allegedly creating the potential of confusing consumers into unintentionally purchasing a GoodTimes title, when they instead meant to purchase a film from Disney.

 As a result of this lawsuit, GoodTimes was required by law to print its name atop all of its future VHS covers, in order to clearly demonstrate to the public at large that this was not the "blockbuster" title that they would be purchasing.
 Despite these changes, however, GoodTimes continued to produce animated films based on public domain works.